mdelpozobanos/eeglcf/README.rst

 Code Example
 ------------

+A detail description of the LCF algorithm can be found in :ref:`lcf`.

 Let *b_data* be a numpy.ndarray containing the result of applying a BSS method to EEG data, and *a_data* be an alternative "cleaner" version of the previous.
 Let these variable have dimensions CxTxE, where C, T and E are the number of